9 Ways to Save Big Money on Buying Meat will show you practical ways to save money on buying meat without giving up meat altogether.

 Reduce Food Waste!

 Reduce, if not eliminate, the meat you toss in the trash because it never got eaten.
 If you made too much pot roast, freeze the leftovers or use the beef in another recipe such as Beef Stroganoff.
-Throwing away meat is like putting a $10 bill in the trash!
+Throwing away meat is like putting a Hamilton ($10) or Jackson ($20) in the trash!
 Would you do that?
 No, so don’t toss your meat.
 It adds up over time and can cost a family hundreds of dollars during the course of one year.
+You’d be better off using that money on a vacation.

 Don’t forget about it in the back of the fridge.
 Be sure to eat leftovers or freeze them.
 This article from the FDA give tips on how to avoid food waste.